 In this article, I will explain why the Advanced Filter feature is not working in certain situations in Excel.
 Basically, the Advanced Filter is the advanced version of the regular filter feature of Excel.
-Ironically, this is not much used as other features like regular Excel filters.
+Ironically, this is not as much used as other features like regular Excel filters.

 What is Advanced Filter in Excel?

 We can use the Advanced filter to perform complex filtering in Excel.
-For example, you can filter data based on complex criteria; such as user-defined criteria.
+For example, you can filter data based on multiple criteria; such as user-defined criteria.
 Usually, a basic Excel Filter will filter the existing dataset.
 On the other hand, using the Advanced Filter, you can extract the filtered data set to a new location.
 You can even filter unique records from an existing dataset.